kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercise_Answers.md

 ORDER BY BaseSalary DESC;
 ```

-**Explanation**: Uses CASE statement with BETWEEN for range categorization, ordered by salary for easy verification.
+**Explanation**: Uses CASE statement with BETWEEN for range categorization, ordered by BaseSalary for easy verification.

 **Answer 1.1.3**: Longest Tenure by Department
 ```sql